-The Company's financial instruments consist of cash, amounts receivable, reclamation bonds, accounts payable and accrued liabilities.
+As at June 30, 2023, the Company's financial instruments consist of cash, accrued receivable, reclamation bonds, accounts payable, and accrued liabilities.

 There have been no substantive changes in the Company's exposure to financial instrument risks, its objectives, policies and processes for managing those risks or the methods used to measure them from previous reporting years.